Lithium peroxide

 Lithium peroxide is the inorganic compound with the formula Li2O2.
-It is a white, nonhygroscopic solid.
-Because of its high oxygen:mass and oxygen:volume ratios, the solid has been used to remove CO2 from the atmosphere in spacecraft.
+Lithium peroxide is a white solid, and unlike most other alkali metal peroxides, it is nonhygroscopic.
+Because of its high oxygen:mass and oxygen:volume ratios, the solid has been used to remove CO2 from and release O2 to the atmosphere in spacecraft.

 Preparation

 It is prepared by the reaction of hydrogen peroxide and lithium hydroxide.
 This reaction initially produces lithium hydroperoxide: